seakyy/Lernperioden/Lernperiode 13/README.md

-# C++ Process Freezer Application
+# C++ FileShredder

-Create a simple C++ Application which can freeze an ongoing process.
-If the Project freezes a programm it will no longer use any cpu ressources.
-With a button you can "Unfreeze" the process again.
+Create a simple C++ Application which can permanently delete files.
+The windows "delete" function only deletes the reference to a file, however doesn't really delete the Contents of it.
+This application will delete the files content with overwriting it with zeros, ones and pseudo random data.

 # 16.01.2026
 - [ ] Collect information about Windows API.
-- [ ] Write a simple process which can find threads in the process list.
+- [ ] Implement Drag and Drop into the application.
-- [ ] Write a simple function which can "thaw" the thread.
+- [ ] Implement file opening using "createfile".
-- [ ] Add a hotkey for start / stopping the process.
+- [ ] Error handling: Check if file is lcoked by another process